Steve Miller Writer of Liad Bio

 Steve’s fiction began appearing in the small press before he broke into Ted White’s Amazing in the mid-1970s.
 He was Vice Chair of the Baltimore in 80 WorldCon bid while he was editor of the science fiction tabloid Star Swarm News.
 When the News folded, Steve and partner Sharon Lee started Bookcastle & Dreamsgarth, Inc., a genre bookstore with a traveling convention SF art agency component.

 Most recently, he’s traveled with Sharon Lee, his wife and co-author of the bestselling Liaden Universe® series.
-Together, they’ve published eighteen novels of science fiction and fantasy, and more than three dozen shorter works, garnering a number of awards as well as invitations as Guests of Honor and Special Guests at science fiction conventions from coast to coast in the U.S. and Canada.
+Together, they’ve published more than twenty novels of science fiction and fantasy, and dozens of shorter works, garnering a number of awards as well as invitations as Guests of Honor and Special Guests at science fiction conventions from coast to coast in the U.S. and Canada.

 —–

 *It’s worth noting here that “due at Baen” is not at all the same as “will be published by.”
 Publication dates are on the knees of the Publisher.
-Figure a year, at the least, from due date.
+Generally figure close to a year,from due date.